 Although the word “Nystagmus” sounds like something out of a comic book, it actually refers to a condition characterized by repetitive involuntary eye movements.
 The eyes may move from side to side, up and down, or in circular motions.
 Those affected by nystagmus will often experience reduced vision and difficulty with depth perception, balance, and coordination due to the unstable vision.
-At Bolton Vision Therapy Centre, we treat a wide range of eye conditions— including nystagmus—with our neuro-optometric rehabilitation program.
+At Bolton Vision Therapy Center, we treat a wide range of eye conditions— including nystagmus—with our neuro-optometric rehabilitation program.

 Types of Nystagmus